Jerpoint Abbey

 Jerpoint Abbey (Mainistir Sheireapúin) is a ruined Cistercian abbey, founded in the second half of the 12th century in County Kilkenny, Ireland.
 It is located 2.5 km south west of Thomastown on the R448 regional road.
 There is a visitor centre with an exhibition.
 It has been declared a national monument and has been in the care of the Office of Public Works since 1880.

-It was constructed in 1180, by Donchadh Ó Donnchadha Mac Giolla Phátraic, the King of Osraige.
+Scholars believe that Domnall Mac Gilla Pátraic (d.1176), the son of Cerball Mac Gilla Pátraic was possibly the founder of Jerpoint Abbey.
+Jerpoint Abbey may have been in existence since the 1160s but was only formally affiliated to the Cistercian order in 1180.
 It was dedicated to the Blessed Virgin.
-Jerpoint is notable for its stone carvings, including one at the tomb of Felix Ua Duib Sláin, Bishop of the Diocese of Ossory.
-The abbey flourished until the Dissolution of the Monasteries by the English king Henry VIII.
+Jerpoint is notable for its stone carvings, including one at the tomb of Felix Ua Duib Sláin, Bishop of the Diocese of Ossory and Cistercian founder of the abbey.
+The abbey flourished until the dissolution of the monasteries by the English king Henry VIII.

+Until c.
+1310, Jerpoint housed monks of Irish descent, whereas the Cistercian monastery in Graiguenamanagh housed monks of Norman descent.

 Jerpoint Abbey gives its name to the civil parish of Jerpoint Abbey or Abbey-Jerpoint in the barony of Knocktopher.
 It lies near the anciently corporate town of Newtown Jerpoint.

+Etymology

+Several theories about the origin of the name "Jerpoint" exist, one of them being that Jeri is the Latinised version of the Irish name for the River Nore, An Fheoir (without the article "an") and that a bridge (Lat. pons) across the river gave its name to the monastic foundation.

 History

-In 1180, by Donogh O'Donoghoe Mac Gilla Patraic, the King of Kingdom of Ossory, moved the monks of the Cistercian Order from a distant part of Ossory to the present site.
+In 1180, Donogh O'Donoghoe Mac Gilla Patraic, the King of Kingdom of Ossory, moved the monks of the Cistercian Order from a distant part of Ossory to the present site.
 Here he constructed the abbey, probably on the site of an earlier Benedictine monastery built in 1160 by Domnall Mac Gilla Patraic, King of Osraige.

-The abbey continued to flourish until the Dissolution of the Monasteries by Henry VIII.
+The abbey continued to flourish and owned about 14,000 acres until the dissolution of the monasteries by Henry VIII.
 It was surrendered to the king by Oliver Grace, the last abbot.
-In 1541 it was granted by Philip and Mary to James Butler, the 9th Earl Earl of Ormond.
+In 1541 it was leased by Philip and Mary to James Butler, the 9th Earl Earl of Ormond.
 The abbey became a favourite place of sepulture with all the great families in the surrounding country.
-In 1202, Felix Ua Duib Sláin, Bishop of Ossory, was interred here.
+In 1202, Felix Ua Duib Sláin, Bishop of Ossory and first abbot of Jerpoint, was interred here.

 It has been declared a national monument and has been in the care of the Office of Public Works since 1880.